openhab/website/blog/2022-12-19-openhab-3-4-release.md

 ## Enjoy and get in touch!

 We hope that you like the new release as much as we do - as always our [community forums](https://community.openhab.org/) are there for questions, comments and discussions.
-Do not hesitate to get in touch there and join our community, receive help and share your experiences and use cases.
+Do not hesitate to get in touch, join our community, receive help and share your experiences and use cases.

-Last but not least I would like to mention that after two years of covid break, we are very much looking forward to meet many people in person again - we are going to have a stand at [FOSDEM 2023](https://fosdem.org/2023/) in early February and we can only recommend to everyone attending this biggest Open Source conference in Europe and meeting other Open Source and smart home enthusiasts there!
+Last but not least I would like to mention that after two years of covid break, we are very much looking forward to meet many people in person again - we are going to have a stand at [FOSDEM 2023](https://fosdem.org/2023/) in early February and we can only recommend to everyone attending this biggest Open Source conference in Europe and meeting other Open Source and smart home enthusiasts.
+See you there and have a nice holiday break and a great start in the year 2023!